-- Areas that are managed and funded in perpetuity (i.e. registration of Biobank sites or gazettal of land as national parks) - 100% credit entitlement - generating 2,123 ecosystem credits; - Areas that are managed in perpetuity (e.g. classification and management of land as community land 'Natural Area' under the Local Government Act 1993 and adoption of a Plan of Management etc) - 90% credit entitlement - generating 29 ecosystem credits; and - Areas that are secured through a planning instrument (i.e. environmental zoning) 25% credit entitlement - there are no areas to be secured through a planning instrument as part of this assessment.
+- Areas that are managed and funded in perpetuity (i.e. registration of Biobank or BSA sites or gazettal of land as national parks) - 100% credit entitlement - generating 2,427 ecosystem credits; - Areas that are managed in perpetuity (e.g. classification and management of land as community land 'Natural Area' under the Local Government Act 1993 and adoption of a Plan of Management etc) 90% credit entitlement generating 2,184 ecosystem credits there are no areas to be secured through a Local Government Act Plan of Management as part of this assessment; and - Areas that are secured through a planning instrument (i.e. environmental zoning) 25% credit entitlement or 606 ecosystem credits there are no areas to be secured through a planning instrument as part of this assessment.